8lecramm/dShout/README.md

 # dShout

 Store encrypted messages for one or more receivers on chain.
-The message is only encrytped once, since all receivers use the same shared secret.
+The message is only encrypted once, since all receivers use the same shared secret.

 ---

+## Requirements

+- Go
+- Engram (dev branch)

 ## Installation